juanyunis/django-resumes/README.rst

 Django Resumes by Juan C. Yunis
 =================================

 Django Resume provides a easy way to create and generate Resumes/CV.
+Also supports django ``"Internationalization"``.

 Installation
 ************